toylim/paperwork/doc/uninstall.linux.markdown

-Uninstallation *won't* delete your work directory.
+Uninstallation *won't* delete your work directory nor your documents.

 # Paperwork uninstallation using Flatpak